AnalogFeelings/AnalogFeelings/README.md

 she/her 🏳️‍⚧️

 - ⚡ Fun fact:
-I cannot keep my attention focused on a task for more than 1 minute!
+I cannot keep my attention focused on a task for more than 10 minutes!

 - 💾 Programming languages:
 C# (favorite), Java (sort of?), JS (abandoned it), C++, BlitzBasic (kinda)